polypheny/Admin/CodeStyle/README.md

 ```

+## Documentation

-### JavaDoc
+### @author Tag
-Do not use the `@author` tag.
+Do not use the JavaDoc `@author` tag or a similar tag in other language.
 This information can always be found accurate and up to date in the git log.